 BIOGRAFI:

-Flemming Nordkrog is a Danish composer based in France.
+Flemming Nordkrog is a Danish composer based in Paris.

-In 2010, he was nominated for the HARPA-award for the Danish feature film “Velsignelsen” (The Blessing), which premiered at the Göteborg Film Festival.
+In 2010, he was nominated for the HARPA-award for the Danish feature film”Velsignelsen” (The Blessing) by Heidi Maria Faisst.

-Other important collaborations would include : Max Kestner, Erick Zonca, Mathias Gokalp, Mathieu Vadepied, Kaspar Munk, Søren Kragh-Jacobsen, Hella Joof, Søren Balle, Vibeke Muasya and Mikkel Munch-Fals.
+Other important collaborations include work with Max Kestner, Erick Zonca, Mathieu Vadepied, Søren Kragh-Jacobsen, Hella Joof, Søren Balle, Vibeke Muasya, and Mikkel Munch-Fals.